 - Moreover, if you have previously changed the ignition cylinder, tell the locksmith or dealer as it may prevent them from cutting you a new key by code.

 - Finally, make sure you have the Vehicle Identification Number (VIN) of the car and relevant documents to show ownership of the car.
 The title certificate, registration papers, your ID and proof of insurance, etc.

-Q: Audi key replacement cost – How much does it cost to replace Audi key without the original?
+Q: Audi key replacement cost – How much will it cost to replace an Audi key without the original?
 What is the average price?